city41/kof94te/contributing/howTheHackWorks.md

 When the win screen pops up, the player that actually won the match is in the center, and the other two team members are to the sides.
 The game does this by first figuring out which position in the team the winning character is (0, 1 or 2).
 Then based on that, runs one of three routines that will set up where the characters should go on the screen.
 These routines all just consult tables stored in ROM of where each character should go depending on who won the match.
 So one table will place Terry in the center of the screen, another will place him to the left, and another to the right.

-The hack deals with this in two steps
+The hack deals with this in two steps:

-First it has its own tables it consults to figure out where characters should go.
+- First it has its own tables it consults to figure out where characters should go.
 They are built with `src/tools/buildWinscreenTables.ts`.
 This script uses the tables already in the game to build out three new tables.
 Each table places characters at different positions.
 So the first table it builds places all characters in the center.
 The second one, all to the left, and the last has them all to the right.
 These tables can be seen at `src/patches/winscreenTables.asm`.

-Then depending on who won the match and the makeup of the custom team, a dynamic table is built in RAM that only has the three characters in it.
+- Then depending on who won the match and the makeup of the custom team, a dynamic table is built in RAM that only has the three characters in it.
 The game is then told to look up the positions using this RAM table instead of its normal ROM table, and the end result is custom teams showing up on the win screen correctly

 ![win screen with a custom team](https://github.com/city41/kof94te/blob/main/contributing/winScreen.png?raw=true)

-This all happens in `winScreenInit.asm`
+This all happens in `winScreenInit.asm`.

 #### Character positioning on the continue screen